 Fix footnotes copied in from Word

-In some consultations you may wish to include fairly chunky blocks of text (often copied over from a Word document), and these might already have footer references in them.
+In some instances you may wish to include fairly chunky blocks of text (often copied over from a Word document), and these might already have footer references in them.
 Sadly, Word doesn't always communicate as well with websites as one might hope and the references from your document may not copy across correctly, with the link for the reference leading nowhere.

 The image below shows footnotes in the body of the text.
 By adding an HTML anchor if I click on the little in the text my webpage will take me straight down to the footnote at the bottom.